ntunlp/coherence-paradigm/README.md

-# coherence-paradigm
+# Rethinking Self-Supervision Objectives for Generalizable Coherence Modeling
-Code and Data for the ACL 2022 paper "Rethinking Self-Supervision Objectives for Generalizable Coherence Modeling"
+Code and Data for the ACL 2022 paper: https://arxiv.org/abs/2110.07198